kalimediatt/evo-ai-frontend/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+**Trademark Notice:** The name "Evo AI" and related branding are protected trademarks.
+Unauthorized use is prohibited.

 ## 👨‍💻 Development Commands